ibm-xforce/xfe-node/CONTRIBUTING.md

 ## <a name="submit"></a> Submission Guidelines

+Before submitting a pull request, you must first sign our [Contributor License Agreement](CLA.md) and send a signed copy to scwill@us.ibm.com.

 ### <a name="submit-issue"></a> Submitting an Issue
 Before you submit an issue, search the archive, maybe your question was already answered.